krakend/krakend-documentation/overview/playground.md

 - A backend simulating API responses on port 8000
 - Plus a [Jaeger](https://www.jaegertracing.io/) where traces are sent on port 16686

-Have a look at the `docker-compose.yml` to understand how this services interact together, and to `krakend.json` to find out what endpoints are exposed.
+Have a look at the `docker-compose.yml` file to understand how this services interact together, and also at the `krakend.json` file to find out what endpoints are exposed.

 If you'd like to see more examples, please let us know or open an [issue](https://github.com/devopsfaith/krakend-playground/issues)!